wtrknght/kanyequotes/README.md

-obtain 1000 kanye west quotes from one function using the power of async and httpx
+get 100s of kanye quotes using the power of async